Supplying bird records for the Bird Report and Archive

 We would like to encourage everyone to submit their Cumbrian bird records as these are vital for conservation.
 Please note these and submit them after the year end, ie preferably by the end of January for records from the previous year.

-To report a latest sighting, please contact us selecting category latest sighting.
-This won't be an official record, so please note it in BirdTrack or in a spreadsheet as described below.
-For immediate chat about sightings, please join the Birding Cumbria Yahoo group or the Cumbria Birding Facebook group.
+To report a latest sighting, please use our add a sighting form or email email@example.com.
+This won’t be an official record, so please note it in BirdTrack or in a spreadsheet as described below.
+For immediate chat about sightings, please join the Birding Cumbria Google group or the Cumbria Birding Facebook group.

 Alternatively, you can use record cards, available from Ronnie Irving, details below.

 Some records of rarer species require descriptions for validation.
 A Description Form is downloadable here and should be sent, preferably by email, direct to the appropriate Regional Recorder or the County Recorder as soon as possible after the event.

 Observers are referred to the Guide for Submitting Bird Records for further details regarding record submission and species requiring descriptions.

 CBC Latest Sightings